 Capital Health Medical Center – Hopewell is a Joint Commission Primary Stroke Center, and a State of NJ Primary Stroke Center.
 This certification, also obtained through rigorous onsite review, recognizes our organization-wide commitment to treating stroke.
 Primary Stroke Centers are recognized as making “exceptional efforts to foster better outcomes for stroke care.”
 Certification shows that we have the necessary services and processes that are critical elements to achieve long-term success in improving outcomes.

 Get With the Guidelines® - Stroke Recognition

-Capital Health Regional Medical Center is a 2019 Get with the Guidelines Gold Plus hospital.
+Capital Health Regional Medical Center is a 2023 Get with the Guidelines® Gold Plus hospital.

 Hospitals receiving Get With The Guidelines® Gold Plus Achievement Award have reached an aggressive goal of treating patients with 85% or higher compliance to core standard levels of care as outlined by the American Heart Association® for two consecutive calendar years.
-In addition, those hospitals have demonstrated 75% compliance to (four out of 10 heart failure quality measures or seven out of 10 stroke quality measures) during the 12-month period.
+In addition, those hospitals have demonstrated 75% compliance to four out of six stroke quality measures during the 12-month period.

 Capital Health Regional Medical Center – Comprehensive Stroke Center

 |Median Door to Needle Time||36 minutes|

 |Stroke Education Provided||98.7%|

 |Mechanical Endovascular Perfusion Therapy for Eligible Patients with

 |Rate of Substantial Reperfusion – Patients with Acute Ischemic Stroke